-Stephen Johns was appointed as an executive director of Westfield Management Limited and Westfield Holdings Limited in 1985 and Westfield America Management Limited in 1996.
-He held a number of positions within Westfield, including Group Finance Director from 1985 to 2002, and became a non-executive director in October 2003.
-Mr Johns holds a Bachelor of Economics degree from the University of Sydney and is a fellow of the Institute of Chartered Accountants in Australia.
-He is also chairman of the Spark Infrastructure Group, a director of Brambles Limited and Sydney Symphony Limited.
-Mr Johns is a member of the Westfield Group Audit & Compliance Committee and Risk Management Committee.
+Stephen Johns was appointed as an executive Director of Westfield Management Limited and Westfield Holdings Limited in 1985 and Westfield America Management Limited in 1996.
+He holds a Bachelor of Economics from the University of Sydney and is a fellow of the Institute of Chartered Accountants in Australia.
+Mr Johns held a number of positions within Westfield, including Group Finance Director from 1985 to 2002, and became a non-executive Director in October 2003.
+He is also Chairman of the Spark Infrastructure Group, a Director of Brambles Limited, Leighton Holdings Limited and Sydney Symphony Limited.
+Mr Johns is a member of the Westfield Group Audit and Compliance Committee and Risk Management Committee.